KHQN: History

 In 1967, it added a sister station, KONI-FM on 106.3 MHz.
 The two stations mostly simulcast a format of country music with local news and high school sports.
 KONI-FM was sold in 1980.
 Today, it is 106.5 KAAZ, a classic rock station owned by iHeartMedia, Inc.

 In 1983, the station changed its callsign to KHQN.
 It carried a Mainstream Rock format.
 In 1984, it became the only station in the United States broadcasting Hare Krishna programming full-time.
 The Krishna Temple of Spanish Fork took over the station from the Schofield family, the previous owners.
 KHQN began airing English-language devotional Hindu music, religious instruction programs and a call-in show for college students.
 A few hours a week were for Spanish-speaking residents in Utah County.

 To help support the Spanish Fork Krishna Temple, Sace Broadcasting decided to lease the station to a Spanish-language broadcaster.

 The station changed to a Spanish news, talk and music format in 2006.
 In December 2016, the lease ended.
 KHQN was re-acquired by the Krishna Temple's Sace Broadcasting.
 The station returned to airing Hare Krishna programming full-time.
+The station returned to airing Hare Krishna programming full-time.